(1) The register kept under section 808 (register of interests disclosed) must be kept available for inspection—

 (3) No such notice is required if the register has at all times been kept available for inspection at the company's registered office.

-(4) If default is made in complying with subsection (1), or a company makes default for 14 days in complying with subsection (2), an offence is committed by—
+(4) If default is made in complying with subsection (1), or a company makes default for

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.